-- In the table of §7.5 'Block Header Encoding and Consensus' on p.
-94, clarify that hashLightClientRoot is used in Heartwood and Canopy, but not in NU5 or later. - The return type of GroupHash $\mathbb{J}^{(r)}$ in § 5.4.8.5 'Group Hash into Jubjub' on p.
+- The return type of GroupHash $\mathbb{J}^{(r)}$ in § 5.4.8.5 'Group Hash into Jubjub' on p.
 78 was incorrectly given as $\mathbb{J}^{(r)}$, rather than the correct $\mathbb{J}^{(r)} \cup \{\bot\}$. - In the discussion of partitioning oracle attacks on note encryption in § 8.7 'In-band secret distribution' on p.
-106, we now use the fact that g_d has order greater than the maximum value of ivk, rather than assuming that g_d is a non-zero point in the prime-order subgroup.
+105, we now use the fact that g_d has order greater than the maximum value of ivk, rather than assuming that g_d is a non-zero point in the prime-order subgroup.
 (In the case of Sapling, the circuits only enforce that g_d is not a small-order point, not that it is in the prime-order subgroup.
 It is true that honestly generated addresses have prime-order g_d which would have been sufficient for the security argument against this class of attacks, but the chosen fix is more direct.) - Delete a confusing claim in § 4.4 'Spend Descriptions' on p.
 34 that "The check that rk is not of small order is technically redundant with a check in the Spend circuit...".
 The small-order check excludes the zero point $\mathcal{O}{\mathbb{J}}$, which the Spend authority check that this claim was intending to reference does not. - An implementation of HomomorphicPedersenCommit Sapling MAY resample the commitment trapdoor until the resulting commitment is not $\mathcal{O}{\mathbb{J}}$, in order to avoid it being rejected as the cv field of a Spend description or Output description.
 Add notes in § 4.4 'Spend Descriptions' on p.
 34, § 4.5 'Output Descriptions' on p.
 35, and § 5.4.7.3 'Homomorphic Pedersen commitments (Sapling)' on p.
 72 to that effect. - Rename the section "Note Commitments and Nullifiers" to §4.14 'Computing ρ values and Nullifiers' on p.
 45, to more accurately reflect its contents. - Split some of the content of the section "Notes" into subsections § 3.2.2 'Note Commitments' on p.
 14 and § 3.2.3 'Nullifiers' on p.
 15. Make the descriptions of how note commitments and nullifiers are used more precise and explicit, and add forward references where helpful. - Remove redundancy in the definition of note plaintexts between § 3.2.1 'Note Plaintexts and Memo Fields' on p.
 14 and § 5.5 'Encodings of Note Plaintexts and Memo Fields' on p.
-80.

-- · Acknowledge Greg Pfeil as a co-designer of the Zcash protocol. - Acknowledge Daira Emma Hopwood for the fix to the Faerie Gold attack in Sprout, and add a reference to hir Explaining the Security of Zcash talk at Zcon3 [Hopwood2022] for repairs to the Zerocash security definitions. - · Acknowledge the font designers Pablo Impallari and Morris Fuller. - · Change Daira Emma Hopwood's name.
+80. - · Acknowledge Greg Pfeil as a co-designer of the Zcash protocol. - Acknowledge Daira-Emma Hopwood for the fix to the Faerie Gold attack in Sprout, and add a reference to hir Explaining the Security of Zcash talk at Zcon3 [Hopwood2022] for repairs to the Zerocash security definitions. - · Acknowledge the font designers Pablo Impallari and Morris Fuller. - · Change Daira-Emma Hopwood's name.